 Impact of ICD-10

 ICD-10 being the 10th revision of the codes comes with many additions.
 The two systems under ICD-10 are ICD-10-CM (clinical modification) and ICD-10-PCS (procedure coding system).
-The ICD as a tool is created with the specific purpose of tracking diseases and global health issues including mortality statistics.
+The ICD as a tool is created with the specific purpose of tracking diseases and global health issues, including mortality statistics.
 ICD-10 will be used by healthcare providers to payors across the world.

 ICD-10 will be replacing ICD-9 in October 2015.
 Its implementation is believed to affect the healthcare industry in several ways.
 There is a significant increase in the number of diagnosis and procedure codes.
 ICD-9 had 13000 diagnosis codes and 3000 procedure codes.
 ICD-10 will have 68000 diagnosis codes and 87000 procedure codes.

 Unlike ICD-9, the codes will be seven to eight alphanumeric characters in ICD-10.
 Additionally, to induce the scalability factor, ICD-10 has the provision to add new codes to the existing ones.
 The codes are more specific in comparison, and all this is geared to minimize billing errors and improve the accuracy of records.
-This should speed up the processing of claims, and may significantly reduce instances of claims being rejected and re-submitted.
+This should speed up the processing of claims and may significantly reduce instances of claims being rejected and re-submitted.

-The changes will impact healthcare professionals who directly handle the data, like coders, billers, transcriptionists, and those on the administration side of things as they have to be retrained.
+The changes will impact healthcare professionals who directly handle the data, like coders, billers, transcriptionists, and those on the administration side, as they have to be retrained.
 Doctors have to keep in mind the specificity of ICD-10 while preparing reports.
 Health insurance professionals may have to relook at their clauses based on these changes.
 The IT industry will need to redesign software applications of management systems used by billers and insurers.

 Why you’d be better off outsourcing the coding process